sghosh89/BioDyn/README.txt

 	We also thank Dr. Shahid Naeem for his constructive feedback on the initial draft of the manuscript.
 	We thank the ETH Board for funding through the Blue-Green Biodiversity (BGB) Initiative 2020, the Seehausen/Eawag lab and European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement No 787638) granted to CHG.
+We would like to thank the large number of scientists and volunteers that contributed to long-term data collection, and the data providers who chose to openly publish and share their datasets for continued analysis.